How to Improve Your Credit Score for a Mortgage

 1. Payment History (35 percent)

 Payment history is the largest portion of your credit score.
-Other than disputing erroneously reported late payments on your credit report, the only thing you can do is make all your payments on time going forward.
+Other than disputing erroneously reported late payments on your credit report, the only thing you can do is make all your payments on time going forward, which you should aim to do anyway.

 2. Amounts Owed (30 percent)

 “Amounts owed” is the second largest portion of your credit score.
-You can do a bit more here to improve your score.
-To get the best score possible, you’ll want to owe as little as possible.
+You can take actionable steps here to improve your score — in particular, you’ll want to owe as little as possible.

-This is one area my wife and I focus on before applying for a mortgage.
-We aim to keep our credit card statement balances as close to $0 as possible each cycle before applying for a mortgage.
+This is one area my wife and I specifically focus on before applying for a mortgage.
+We aimed to keep our credit card statement balances as close to zero as possible each cycle.

 3. Length of Credit History (15 percent)

 Length of credit history is a smaller category but an easy one to maintain.
-Avoid applying for new credit before taking out a mortgage.
-Why?
-Applying for new credit will reduce the average age of all your credit accounts.
+Avoid applying for new credit before taking out a mortgage — new cards will reduce the average age of all your credit accounts.

 Want to lengthen your credit history?
 If you have a friend or a family member with an old credit card, it may help to be added as an authorized user on that account.
-Sometimes that history transfers to you, increasing the age of your oldest account.
+Sometimes that history transfers to you, increasing the age of your oldest account, and raising the average age of your total credit history.

 4. Credit Mix in Use (10 percent)